 I have been studying and practicing the Diamond Approach for 20 years.
-It moved me to the depths of my soul so much so that I was also called to teach the approach.
+It moved me to the depths of my soul so much so that I felt drawn to teach the approach.

 I have learnt more than I can possibly account for - the study is never ending and revelations continue.
 I and we are always becoming and being our nature, so as Anohni sings: Everything is New.

-Primarily I have learnt that inquiry is a practice that increasingly becomes a place where I can give myself to myself as I am, a profound and deep acceptance that is possible because the teachings and practices return me to my fundamental nature as the obscurations to that nature are worked with and tended to.
+Primarily I have learnt that inquiry is a practice that increasingly becomes a place where I can give myself to myself as I am, a profound and deep acceptance that is possible because the teachings and practices return me to my fundamental nature as the obscurations to that nature are worked with and tended to by presence and its qualities.

-I have also learnt that as we digest our early life experiences, cultural impressions and oftentime trauma, we get to see ourselves and one another more clearly.
+I have also learnt that as we digest our early life experiences, cultural impressions and oftentimes trauma, we get to see ourselves and one another more clearly.

 I love this work, the teachings, the practices and where they take us.